In the beginning

 When challenged with the question of how to ensure that ReachOut was relevant to young people, one member of the team suggested that young people themselves should co-design the service.
 This person was Jono Nicholas – who went on to become the CEO of ReachOut.

-ReachOut’s first Youth Advisory Board was made up of ten young Australians, who helped shape the organisation’s development.
-Since then, we’ve worked closely with young people to ensure that ReachOut meets the needs of all young Australians, regardless of their location, gender or sexuality.
+ReachOut’s first Youth Advisory Board was made up of ten young people who helped shape the organisation’s development.
+Since then, we’ve worked closely with young people to ensure that ReachOut meets their needs, regardless of their location, identity, gender or sexuality.

 Finding new ways to reach out